upbound/docs/content/all-spaces/self-hosted-spaces/query-api.md

 ## Managed setup

 {{< hint "tip" >}}

-If you don't have strong opinions on your setup, this is the suggested way to proceed.
+If you don't have specific requirements for your setup, Upbound recommends following this approach.
 {{< /hint >}}

 To enable this feature, set `features.alpha.apollo.enabled=true` and `features.alpha.apollo.storage.postgres.create=true` when installing Spaces.